zk/nsfw-site/src/md/getting-started.md

 attributes map, and a body (`[:tag attributes body]`).

-Components are useful for keeping your rendering code tidy, by helping you to think in chunks of logical HTML blocks, and as a bonus, let you generate a [styleguide for your app](/styleguide), pretty much for free.
+Components are useful for keeping your rendering code tidy, by helping you to think in chunks of logical HTML blocks.
+As a bonus you get a [styleguide for your app](/styleguide), pretty much for free.